dailystory/docs/articles/changelog/2021/january.md

 * Change Mindbody integration configuration for retrieving activation code
 * Change more option in link tracking to be consistent
 * Support for tenant with multiple site ids in Mindbody
+* Update pick list fields should allow for name to be included

 ## January 15, 2021
 * Reports should still be available for non-active assets